 While teaching sense-making in the information environment, I began to apply previous work on complex warfare strategy in East Asia to other regions.
 Russia is a critical case — a declining nuclear power using combinations of effects to regain a perceived loss of prestige.

-It may come as a shock to some that superior political-economic systems do not automatically produce superior security strategies.
+It may come as a shock to some that democratic political-economic systems do not automatically produce superior security strategies.
 Perhaps it’s the hubris of self-regard.
-If so, we need to focus more other security cultures rather than our cozy notions of exceptionalism.
+If so, we need to focus more other security cultures rather than our own cozy notions of exceptionalism.

 By using the Authoritarian Interference Tracker on the Alliance for Securing Democracy website I’ll apply combined effects strategy to make sense of Russia-related activities on a global scale and in local contexts.

 From a combined-effects perspective of complex warfare, Russian effects are often simultaneously: preventive — causative; psychological — physical; cooperative — confrontational.
 The cooperative effects are blends along two spectra (psychological and physical, respectively) whose endpoints are Dissuade—Persuade, and Secure—Induce, while the confrontational effects are blends along two spectra of Deter—Compel, and Defend—Coerce.
 Just as we use a spectrum of conflict and a range of military operations, these spectra help us visualize complex reality with a simpler model of effects.
 And the effects are “dimes”-wide: diplomatic, informational, military, economic, and social.

 The Authoritarian Tracker categorizes over 400 Russian activities into five types: 1. information operations; 2. malign finance; 3. political and social subversion; 4. cyberattacks; 5. strategic economic coercion.

 How to make sense of this?
 By inferring Russia’s combined effects for one of the Tracker’s examples in each of the above five categories.
 Here we go.